Key Takeaways

 For example, if a customer suddenly deposits a large amount of cash from unknown sources, the bank will file a SAR.
 In 2024, banks are filing more SARs than ever before as they get better at spotting suspicious activities.

-Role of Technology in AML
+The Role of Technology in AML Compliance

 Technology plays a crucial role in fighting money laundering.
 It helps banks monitor transactions, verify customers, and spot suspicious activities.
 In 2024, financial institutions use advanced tools like AI, blockchain, and real-time monitoring systems to fight money laundering.